-During the contest, contestants should spend the vast majority of the time sitting at their desk.
+During the contest, contestants should spend the vast majority of the time sitting at their desks.
 It is allowed to briefly walk around (remaining close to the team's desk) without asking for permission.
-Contestants must ask for permission to go to the toilet.
+Contestants must ask for permission to use the restroom, or to go to the food and drinks area.

 Whenever contestants leave their team's desk, they cannot take any writing instrument or material (e.g., pencil, pen, paper) and they cannot communicate with any member of another team.
 Contestants can bring with them the problem statements when they leave their team's desk.

 All teams who want to participate have to follow the registration procedure and pay the registration fee in advance, as described in the registration page.
 Teams must also check-in physically at the registration desk at the time indicated on the schedule or be disqualified.
 (We may arrange for your team to register earlier than the times indicated on the schedule: if you need this, please contact us in advance.)
 Following the regional contest rules, all team members must attend all contest activities unless an exemption has been granted to them by the contest organizers: otherwise the team risks automatic disqualification and forfeiture of any scholarships and prizes.
 The coach must be at least available by phone during contest activities, and it is strongly recommended that the coach attends the contest events along with participants.